Beauty was big business in ancient Egypt.

 Curious to find out their beauty secrets?
 Here are all the beauty products the ancient Egyptians knew and loved:

 The Egyptians used red ochre mixed with fat or gum resin to colour cheeks and lips.
-In addition, red ochre was mixed with kohl and sycamore juice to create a mixture that could help heal scars caused by burning.
+Red ochre was also mixed with kohl and sycamore juice to create a mixture that could help heal scars caused by burning.

 Henna is a natural dye derived from the leaves of the Lawsonia Inermis shrub.
 Once its green leaves are crushed and dried, they create a reddish powder.
-The Egyptians would mix this powder with water to form a paste, which was used to paint nails and dye grey hair.
-In addition, it was also used by both men and women to stain their lips red.
+The Egyptians would mix this powder with water to form a paste, which they used to paint nails and dye grey hair.
+FYI, both men and women used it to stain their lips red.

 The Egyptians loved strong scents and made lots of perfumes using ingredients like myrrh, cinnamon, cassia, chamomile, lavender, peppermint, lily, cedar, aloe, rosemary, rose, olive oil and almond oil blended with animal fats and oils.